Playboard

 Capturing is generally done by moving onto a square occupied by an opponent piece (except for special pawn rules).

-Note: The example diagrams show a piece on a central square to demonstrate its movement clearly.
-In real games, other pieces may block movement (except for knights).
+Each diagram below shows a single piece on a mostly empty board to make its movement pattern clear.
+In a real game, other pieces may block the path (except for knights, which jump).

 Pawns move forward (toward the opponent's side).

-• A pawn moves forward 1 square if it is empty
+• A pawn moves forward 1 square if that square is empty

-• On its first move, a pawn may move forward 2 squares if both squares are empty
+• On its very first move, a pawn may advance 2 squares if both squares ahead are empty

-• Pawns capture diagonally 1 square forward (not straight forward)
+• Pawns capture diagonally — 1 square forward-left or forward-right

 Pawn Opening